cnti-testcatalog/testsuite/FAQ.md

 <details> <summary>I ran several tests and missed the output of the results, are these lost or can I view past test results?</summary>
 <p>

- - All test results are stored in the results/ directory of where you installed the CNF Conformance suite in yaml format.
+ - All test results are stored in the results/ directory of where you installed the CNF Test Suite in yaml format.

 </p>
 </details>

-<details> <summary>Why is CNF Conformance written in crystal and not in other languages like Go?</summary>
+<details> <summary>Why is the CNF Test Suite written in crystal and not in other languages like Go?</summary>
 <p>

  - The short answer is Crystal fit the criteria we looked at in a language at the time which needed to run external programs/test suites and internal tests - [Taylor Carpenter](https://app.slack.com/client/T08PSQ7BQ/G019HM3K54H/user_profile/U7HCKCW90) via https://slack.cncf.io/